luHub/VPL/paper/noGPT/while.md

 For solution two, we will introduce another reserved world a new one called "Phasorial Control Activaton" or "phont" because I am not going to to steal words anymore.
 We will research on this later.

+For approach 1:
+-Create a matrix representation of the path.
+Condition-Execution-Condition-Execution...
+-Create a matrix representation for control

+Pictorially.
+I have analogies but...
+One is the road, the other the car...

 ```